NguyenTDS/NguyenTDS/README.md

 - 👋 Hi, I’m @NguyenTDS
 - 👀 I’m interested in Machine Learning & Deep Learning on the base of Natural Language Processing.
 I am also very interested in coding games.
-- 🌱 I’m currently learning C# and using Unity.
+- 🌱 I’m currently learning CSS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...